jhelpgg/AndroidEngine3D/engine/src/doc/scene/Scene.md

 Methods **`addTriangle`** and **`addSquare`** modify the mesh object (does nothing if object is sealed), by add respectively 1 or 2 triangles.

-Triangles in mesh are mash of 3 vertex.
+Triangles in mesh are made of 3 vertex.
 A vertex is composed of :
 * 3D coordinates (x, y, z) relative to object coordinate system
 * UV (u,v) : coordinates in texture.
 Those coordinates are express in percent of texture width and height to bo easily adapted to any texture size.